GOD IS LOVE

 ©

-According to a certain tradition, as time passed the teaching of this apostle became daily more simple; he spoke only of the love of God.
-Before this reality one of his disciples complained to him and asked him, “Why do you not speak about anything else?”
-St. John responded, “Because there is nothing more important than to proclaim: God is Love!
+According to a certain tradition, as time passed, the teaching of this Apostle daily became simpler; he spoke only of the love of God.
+About this reality one of his disciples complained to him and asked, “Why do you not speak about anything else?”
+St. John responded, “Because there is nothing more important than to proclaim, ‘God is Love!”
 Why did St. John consider this as most important?
-The apostle explained it to St. Gertrude in an apparition: “It is necessary to scream out to the whole world that God is Love… because a world that so easily weakens in God’s love, can only be renewed, be raised from its lethargy, be restored from its ruin and be inflamed in the fire of Divine Love, when it knows the greatness of this love.”
+The apostle explained it to St. Gertrude in an apparition: “It is necessary to scream out to the whole world that God is Love… because a world that so easily declines in God’s love can only be renewed, be raised from its lethargy, be restored from its ruin, and be inflamed in the fire of Divine Love when it knows the greatness of this love.”

 THE LOVE OF GOD IS A MYSTERY

-St. Augustine prayed: Oh God you have made us for yourself alone and our hearts will remain restless until they rest in you.”
-In all his writings St. Augustine asked the question of how man could find that true happiness that he so desires.
-After much thought and many different paths, St. Augustine concludes that the happiness of the human heart lies in discovering God, and knowing that God is Love…and that God loves him.
-And this love …this love of God … this Eternal love …this imperishable love is: is the only love that is capable of guaranteeing man his happiness.
-Because it is the only love that excludes all fear of losing the beloved.
+St. Augustine prayed, “Oh God, you have made us for thyself alone, and our hearts will remain restless until they rest in thee” (Confessions.
+Book I, Ch.
+I).
+In all his writings St. Augustine asked the question of how man could find the true happiness he so desires.
+After much thought and many different paths, St. Augustine concluded that the happiness of the human heart lies in discovering God and knowing that God is Love…and that God loves him.
+And this love, this love of God, this Eternal love, this imperishable love is the only love that is capable of guaranteeing man his happiness because it is the only love that excludes all fear of losing the beloved.
 It is the only guarantee of man’s happiness because man always fears losing his beloved.
 And the only love that excludes all fear of losing the beloved is the love of God.
-That is why St. John tells us in his own first letter and in the same Ch.
-4 after he tells us twice that God is love, St. John tells us these words, “There is no fear in love, but perfect love drives out fear because fear has to do with punishment, and so one who fears is not yet made perfect in love.”
+That is why, after St. John tells us twice in the same chapter of his first letter that God is love, he next gives us these words: “There is no fear in love, but perfect love drives out fear because fear has to do with punishment, and so one who fears is not yet made perfect in love” (4:18).

-The Holy Father tells us in the book, Crossing the Threshold of Hope,Be Not Afraid.”
-“You have a need to hear these words: each person, each family, all peoples and nations of the whole world.”
-It is necessary, we were told by the Pope, “that we resurge in the consciousness that Someone exists that has man’s destiny in His hands, the destiny of this world….
-Someone who has the keys….
-Someone who is the Alpha and the Omega of the history of man, be it the individual’s history- your history, or the collective history.
-And this Someone, the Pope tells us, this Someone who has your individual and collective history in His hands…this someone is LOVE!
-And because He is Love, His Holiness tells us, He is the only one, attention: the only one who can be guarantee to us the words, “Do NOT BE AFRAID!”
-(CUE, JPII).
+The Holy Father tells us in his book, Crossing the Threshold of Hope, “Be Not Afraid…All have a need to hear these words: each person, each family, all peoples and nations of the whole world” (cf. p.
+221).
+It is necessary, we are told by the Pope that “conscience needs to grow in the certainty that Someone exists who holds in His hands the destiny of this passing world…Someone who is the Alpha and the Omega of human history – be it the individual or collective history.
+And this Someone is Love” (ibid, 222).
+And because He is Love, His Holiness tells us, He is the only one – attention – the only one who can say to us with a guarantee, “DO NOT BE AFRAID!” (ibid.).

 GOD’ S LOVE GUARANTEE’S MAN’S HAPPINESS

 Three days ago we heard in the news that a mother entered her apartment and found her three children decapitated.
 One hears this news, brothers and sisters, and we are afraid of what man is capable of doing!
 We have seen the concentration camps.
 We have seen the massacres in Africa, and we are afraid of what man can do.
-We have seen the terrorists’ attempts and we are afraid of what man can do.
+We have seen the terrorists’ attempts, and we are afraid of what man can do.
 Man without God can do all of this because the love of God does not live in him!

-“Do Not Be Afraid!”- cries loudly the Holy Father.
-Do Not Be Afraid of what modern man has created.
-“Be Not Afraid” because our civilization’s crisis of love can be healed by the love of God.
+“Do Not Be Afraid!” the Holy Father loudly cries.
+‘Do Not Be Afraid’ of what modern man has created.
+‘Be Not Afraid’ because our civilization’s crisis of love can be healed by the love of God.
 The wounds of the hearts of families, societies and nations can be healed by the love of God.
-Brothers and sisters, our era has revealed the highest statistic rates of depression, the greatest statistics of anguish, of panic attacks, of anxiety.
+Brothers and sisters, our era has revealed the highest statistic rates of depression, anguish, panic attacks, and anxiety.
 It is so horrible how much our brothers and sisters suffer with these panics, with these fears.
-All of these depressions that are manifesting themselves are, with few exemptions, product of some deep fear hidden in the hearts of men.
-All of our contemporary society’s sorrow is the result of one thing: that we have profaned the word “Love.”
-It is a profanity because, man, who has been created by love, who has been created to love, who has been created to be the reflection of the love of God- when he separates himself from God, when he does not allow himself to remain in God (who is the fountain of Love), he loses his capacity to love and worse still, he stomps on the gift of love.
-Only in God can we love… because “Love is from God and He who remains in God remains in love” (1 Jn 4), and “apart from Me you can do nothing.”(Jn 15).
+All of this depression that manifests itself, with few exceptions, is a product of some deep fear hidden in the hearts of men.
+All the sorrow of our contemporary society is the result of one thing: we have profaned the word “love.”
+It is a profanity because when man – who has been created by Love, who has been created to love, who has been created to be the reflection of the love of God – separates himself from God and does not allow himself to remain in God (who is the fountain of Love); he then loses his capacity to love, and, worse still, he tramples on the gift of love.
+Only in God can we love because “God is love, and whoever remains in love remains in God and God in him” (1 Jn 4:16 ), and “apart from Him we can do nothing” (cf. Jn 15:5).

 ONLY THE LOVE OF GOD HEALS THE WOUNDS IN THE HEART OF MAN

-Why? -Because, God is infinite love.
-Write these down: “The characteristics of the love of God.”
-God is infinite love.
+Why?
+Because God is infinite Love.
+Write this down: “The characteristics of the love of God…God is infinite love.”
 And why does His infinite love heal us?
 Well, brothers and sisters, because so much fear has been caused by the selfishness that limits love.
-“I will love you -till death do us part.”
+“I will love you…until death do us part.”
 What beautiful words are pronounced in the marriage vows!
-I will love you- ‘till death do us part.’
+“I will love you, and until death do us part.”
 The limit of this covenant is death.

-But, today’s world finds that limits are much shorter and more vain; they are moved by pure selfishness: “I will love you while you are healthy.”
-“I will love you while I like what you cook for me.”
-“I will love you while I don’t find someone I like more.”
-“I will love you if my commitment is not a sacrifice.”
-“I will live my vows, (and this applies to all vocations), while I am not asked for something that costs me.”
+But today’s world finds that limits are much shorter and more vain; they are moved by pure selfishness: “I will love you while you are healthy…I will love you while I like what you cook for me…I will love you until I find someone I like more…I will love you if my commitment is not a sacrifice…I will live my vows (and this applies to all vocations) as long as I am not asked for something that costs me.”
 It is such a limited love.
-Today’s man is wounded and these deep wounds can only be healed by the love of the Heart of God, because His Love is infinite.
+Today’s man is wounded, and these deep wounds can only be healed by the Love of the Heart of God, because His Love is infinite.
 In other words, it has no limits!
-It is a love without conditions, without frontiers, without divisions, without limits, it has no end.
-It is infinite, because it is the fullness of love…total and absolute.
-It is a love that is for all and for each one.
-It is infinite in its universality, because it encompasses all men equally and it is also infinite because it is for each person in particular.
+It is a love without conditions, without frontiers, without divisions, without limits; it has no end.
+It is infinite because it is the fullness of love – total and absolute.
+It is a love that is for each and every one of us.
+It is infinite in its universality because it encompasses all men equally, and it is also infinite because it is for each person in particular.
 It is infinite because it encompasses you.
 St. Thomas of Villanova said to the Lord, “You surpass all barriers in loving me, Oh my God.
 What should I return to you for so much love?
-You have made all in number, weight and measure, but you have loved us without using number, weight or measure.
+You have made all in number, weight and measure, but you have loved us without using number, weight or measure.”

 2. ETERNAL

 The Love of God is Eternal.
-So much fear is caused to the human heart to know that love has been changed into something so ephemeral and of such a short duration.
-“For always.”
-The, “for always” we used to say, seems to have disappeared from human lips and hearts.
-To say “for always” seems like too big a commitment.
-And my brothers and sisters, the human heart suffers such anguish not knowing if his/her spouse will be there next month, not knowing if friends will be there tomorrow, parents not knowing if their children will be there or if they will leave when they discipline them, or children not knowing if they will have parents with whom to play with.
-Oh my brothers and sisters, the lack of being able to see love as something that lasts “for ever” has wounded our ability to trust…has wounded our capacity to give ourselves fully.
-For we are afraid to give ourselves away to someone we do not know whether or not they will be there tomorrow.
-Love requires perseverance, for only in time do we test that love is forever…and that it will be there forever.
-How restful it is for the heart to know that I am loved forever.
-That is why the only love that heals us is the love of God, because the love of God is eternal; the love of God is outside of time; the love of God has no past or future, it is an eternal present.
-It has no beginning or end.
-It is without succession, it does not change…it is always …always…always there for us.
+So much fear is found in the human heart when it sees that love has been changed into something so ephemeral and of such a short duration.
+“Forever.”
+The “forever” we used to say seems to have disappeared from human lips and hearts.
+To say “forever” seems like too big a commitment.
+And my brothers and sisters, the human heart suffers such anguish not knowing – spouses not knowing if their husband or wife will be there next month; people not knowing if friends will be there tomorrow; parents not knowing if their children will be there or if they will leave when they discipline them; children not knowing if they will have parents with whom to play or to live.
+Oh my brothers and sisters, the lack of being able to see love as something that lasts “forever” has wounded our ability to trust, has wounded our capacity to give ourselves fully.
+For we are afraid to give ourselves away to someone that we do not know with certainty will be there tomorrow.
+Love requires perseverance, for only with time can we test if love is forever – and will be there forever.
+How restful it is for our hearts to know that we are loved forever.
+This is why the only love that heals us is the love of God because the love of God is eternal; the love of God is outside of time; the love of God has no past or future; it is an eternal present; it has no beginning or end; it is without succession; it does not change.
+It is always…always…always there for us.
 He has always loved us.
-And brothers and sisters, if we truly think about it…our hearts would be moved.
+And brothers and sisters, if we truly think about this our hearts will be moved.
 God has loved us eternally.
 Before creating anything, He already loved us.
 Before we existed, He loved us.
-Jeremiah 1 tells us, “Before I formed you in the womb I knew you… and before you were born, I dedicated you.”
-Jeremiah 31 “I have loved you eternally: that is why I have reserved graces for you…” Brothers and sisters, we do not have to be afraid; we have been, and are loved eternally!
-He will love us forever; He will be next to us forever, to the point of telling us: “I will be with you until the end of time.”
+The prophet Jeremiah tells us, “Before I formed you in the womb I knew you…and before you were born, I dedicated you” (1:5)…“

 3. IMMUTABLE